chika-games/RPG-Maker-Specifications/lmt.md

 | EditExpanded | VINT | This field may be treated like a boolean value: false when zero and true when nonzero. |

 #### Music Type Tag
 This tag specifies how music should be played within a map.
+The default music type should be Inherit (0) for top-level maps (maps whose parent is the root map) and Event (1) for all other maps.

 | Field | Type | Description |
 | --- | --- | --- |